-- Children are taught 3 study units of work per year, across the 3 disciplines of Physics, Chemistry and Biology, on a two year rolling programme. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning. - Scientific enquiry skills are taught and applied within each unit in line with the progression documents. - Science is recorded in the learning Journey book and captured in a variety of ways including written tasks, investigations, quizzes and photographs.
+- Children are taught 4 study units of work per year, across the 3 disciplines of Physics, Chemistry and Biology, on a two-year rolling programme in KS1. - Children are taught 5 study units of work per year, across the 3 disciplines of Physics, Chemistry and Biology, on a two-year rolling programme in KS2. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning. - Scientific enquiry skills are taught and applied within each unit in line with the progression documents. - Science is recorded in the learning Journey book and captured in a variety of ways including written tasks, investigations, quizzes and photographs.